immich-app/immich/docs/docs/guides/template-backup-script.md

 This script assumes you have a second hard drive connected to your server for on-site backup and ssh access to a remote machine for your third off-site copy.
 [BorgBase](https://www.borgbase.com/) is an alternative option for off-site backups with a competitive pricing structure.
 You may choose to skip off-site backups entirely by removing the relevant lines from the template script.

+The database is saved to your Immich upload folder in the `database-backup` subdirectory.
+The database is then backed up and versioned with your assets by Borg.
+This ensures that the database backup is in sync with your assets in every snapshot.

 ### Prerequisites

 - Borg needs to be installed on your server as well as the remote machine.
 You can find instructions to install Borg [here](https://borgbackup.readthedocs.io/en/latest/installation.html).